Frequently Asked Questions

 New York never sleeps.
 Is there 24-hour reception?

 Each guest gets their own set of keys, so you can come and go as you please.
-But someone is usually downstairs in our apartment during the day and we have an emergency number for late-night problems.
+But one of us is home during the day and we have an emergency number for late-night problems.

 Can I leave my burdensome luggage behind while I enjoy one last day in New York?